A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 Verify Function Execution

-Ensure all functions are called correctly and return expected results.
+Ensure the system calls all functions correctly and they return expected results.

 Next Steps